Golden Baseball Magazine

 A number of records were set during the Series.

 • The Cardinals' .279 batting average was the highest for a seven-game series.
-They also established new marks for ABs, hits, RBIs, triples, extra-base hits, and total bases.
+They also established new marks for at-bats, hits, RBIs, triples, extra-base hits, and total bases.
 Additionally, the Redbirds equaled the record for runs.

 • The two clubs exceeded the former seven-game marks for hits, RBIs, triples, and extra-base hits.